-Secured funding transaction cash outflows of \$27 billion were substantially derived from repurchase and security lending agreements, collateralized deposits, and loans of collateral to the Company's customers to effect short positions.
+Secured wholesale funding and asset exchange outflows of \$29 billion were substantially derived from repurchase and security lending agreements, collateralized deposits, and loans of collateral to the Company's customers to effect short positions.
 For secured funding transactions that mature within 30 days of the calculation date, outflow rates prescribed by the Rule are based on the quality of collateral securing the transaction and generally prescribed according to HQLA classifications.
-No outflow rates are prescribed for transactions secured by Level 1 assets, while the Rule assigns transactions with Level 2A assets an outflow rate of 15%.
+No outflow rates are prescribed for transactions secured by Level 1 assets, while the Rule assigns transactions secured by Level 2A assets an outflow rate of 15%.
 Transactions secured by Level 2B and non-HQLA assets have specified outflow rates of 50% and 100%, respectively.
-The repurchase and security lending transactions referred to above are largely collateralized by HQLA and represent a primary source of funding for Wells Fargo Securities, LLC, our institutional broker dealer.
+The repurchase and security lending transactions referred to above are primarily collateralized by HQLA and represent a primary source of funding for Wells Fargo Securities, LLC, our institutional broker dealer.

-Derivative exposures generated average outflows of \$21 billion under the LCR calculation methodology prescribed by the Rule.
+Derivative exposures and other collateral requirements generated average outflows of \$17 billion under the LCR calculation methodology prescribed by the Rule.
 Substantially all of these outflows represented increased collateral requirements associated with the prescribed stress.

-Average outflows of \$6 billion for other contingent funding are associated with debt security buyback outflows where the maturity date is more than 30 calendar days from the calculation date and we are the primary market maker.
+Average outflows of \$4 billion for other contingent funding obligations are associated with debt security buyback outflows where the maturity date is more than 30 calendar days from the calculation date and we are the primary market maker.
 The Rule's prescribed rate on debt security buyback outflows varies between 3% and 5%, depending on whether the security is unstructured or structured, respectively.